-Many of the best hikes in Japan are actually old pilgrimage routes, going from shrine to shrine, through majestic woodlands or cresting the skyline of a mountain range.
-If you know where to look, hiking in Japan allows you to slowly explore on foot one of the most unique and remarkable nations in the world.
-Here are seven of the best Japanese hiking routes to get you started.
+Many of the best hikes in Japan are actually old pilgrimage routes, taking walkers from shrine to shrine, through majestic woodlands.
+Others head to high-rising ridges, where the pointed peaks of mountain ranges pierce the skies.
+Hiking in Japan allows you to explore one of the most unique and remarkable nations in the world.
+Here are the seven Japanese hiking routes we've chosen to get you started:

 - Summit Mount Yari and Mount Okuhotaka (via Daikiretto Gap)

 - The Nakahechi Route (on the Kumano Kodō Pilgrimage Trail)

 - The Mount Fuji Pilgrimage Trail

 - Summit Mount Takao from Tokyo